- Nix 66.1%

 gnarbox (NixOS desktop)

-NixOS desktop with GNOME, gaming (Steam + Proton GE), and PipeWire audio.
+NixOS desktop with GNOME, gaming (Steam + Proton GE), PipeWire audio, Tailscale, and a Studio-backed Hermes client.
 Uses the unstable overlay for select packages.

 Location: modules/hosts/gnarbox.nix